etnichols/etnichols.github.io/src/pages/posts/2017-10-30---player-piano-and-the-circle/index.md

 Published in 1952, Player Piano is Vonnegut's debut novel.
 The story follows Paul Proteus, a factory manager for the Illium Works, and his gradual disillusionment with the the highly automated society he helps lead.
 In typical Vonnegut fashion, the work is highly satirical and darkly comedic, and examines the impact of technological innovation on society.
 It's dystopian, but not to the level of "Brave New World" or "Fahrenheit 451" ("Believably dystopian?").

-The Circle is a 2013 novel by Dave Eggers that follows Mae Holland, a recent college graduate who gets a job at "The Circle," a massive tech company that is a thinly veiled ____ to Facebook/Google/Twitter/Insert any large tech company here.
-In an almost complementary way, it follows Mae as she rises through the ranks of the Circle and finds herself deeper and more inextricably involved in the aggressively transparent and "always-connected" mission of the Circle.
+The Circle is a 2013 novel by Dave Eggers that follows Mae Holland, a recent college graduate who gets a job at "The Circle," a massive, Google/Facebook-esque tech company.
+Similar to Player Piano, the story follows Mae as she rises through the ranks of the Circle and finds herself deeper and more inextricably involved in the aggressively transparent and "always-connected" mission of the Circle.

 Here are some similarities I saw between the two.

 In Player Piano, all citizens' employment is determined by how they score on aptitude tests.
 Think of a nationwide, mandatory ACT test.
-The scores for all citizens are public record -- "irrecovably immutable."
-Paul was able to become an engineer because of his scores, and others who don't score so well are mandated to work for the ____, the organizations involved with public works and ____.
-Now let's turn to a section in the Circle, where Mae is touring The Circle's facilities and talks to a team of Engineers working on a new product, ____.
+The scores for all citizens are public record -- "irrecovably immutable," as Vonnegut says.
+Paul was able to become an engineer because of his scores, and others who don't score so well are mandated to work blue collar jobs like waste management and construction.
+Now let's turn to a section in the Circle, where Mae is touring The Circle's facilities and talks to a team of engineers working on a new product for the nation's education system.
 The product enables teachers and parents to view a live-ranking of all their students in a school.
-Every test, quiz and attendance check is immutably recorded and made public, and contributes to a students' overall ranking at the class. <INSERT QUOTE HERE>.
+Every test, quiz and attendance check is immutably recorded and made public, and contributes to a students' overall ranking at the class.

 I thought these were interesting parallels -- two distinct takes on a totally public approach to aptitude testing.
 They both sound good in theory, right?
 What better way to remove subjectivity from choosing who should work where, and who should get into certain schools?
 Eh.
 I don't know.
 It scares the shit out of me, really.
-The total transparency seems to go against the very foundation of our constitution -- our rights to life libery and the pursuit of happiness.
+The total transparency seems to go against the very foundation of our constitution -- our rights to life liberty and the pursuit of happiness.
 This seems to say, you have the right to life liberty and the pursuit of happiness only on the path we deem appropriate for you.
-And fuck, can you imagine being a kid in high school dealing with everything you've ever done on the public record?
-Going into a college interview and the recruiter says, "Now Evan, your junior year you were caught smoking your Juul in the bathroom multiple times during Art History, do you not value that subject?
-Why would you skip?"
+Can you imagine being a kid in high school dealing with everything you've ever done on the public record?
+Going into a college interview and the recruiter says, "Evan, your junior year you were caught smoking your Juul in the bathroom multiple times during Art History, do you not value that subject?
+Why would you skip that class?"
 The idea of total accountability for students who are supposed to just be learning about the concepts of accountability seems utterly insane to me.

 Here's the big thing I took away from both "Player Piano" and "The Circle:" we have a relationship with technology, both on a personal level and a societal level.
 We get to choose when, and how much, we want to share, or participate in this social media circus.
 Both works seem to examine what happens when that relationship gets slanted out of our control.
 In Player Piano, Vonnegut looks at